By Wayne Veysey | Chief Correspondent

-Jan Vertonghen is ready to hand in a transfer request to force through a move to Tottenham as Spurs chairman Daniel Levy held crunch talks with Ajax in Amsterdam on Monday.
+Jan Vertonghen is ready to hand in a transfer request to force through a move to Tottenham as Spurs chairman Daniel Levy holds crunch talks with Ajax in Amsterdam on Monday.

-The defender has told his team that he is only interested in a transfer to White Hart Lane and wants the two teams to swiftly settle a fee.
+The defender has told his club that he is only interested in a move to White Hart Lane and wants the two teams to swiftly agree a fee.

-The Belgian centre-half has already agreed personal terms with Spurs after a trip to London in which he toured Tottenham's new training centre in Enfield, and was a guest of the club at their last match of the season, a 2-0 home win over Fulham.
+The Belgian centre-back has already agreed personal terms with Spurs after a trip to London in which he was shown around their new training centre in Enfield and was a guest of the club at their last match of the season, a 2-0 home win over Fulham.

 |'I FEEL FOR TOTTENHAM'

 |Lampard admits sympathy after Chelsea push Spurs down into Europa League